 Irreversible pulpitis occurs where the dental pulp (tissue inside the tooth which contains the nerve) has been damaged beyond repair.
 It is characterised by intense pain (toothache), sufficient to wake someone up at night and is considered to be one of the most frequent reasons that patients attend for emergency dental care.
-Any tooth may be affected, it is not restricted to particular age groups, and it usually occurs as a direct result of dental decay, a cracked tooth or trauma and thus tends to occur more frequently in older patients.
+Any tooth may be affected, it is not restricted to particular age groups, and it usually occurs as a direct result of dental decay, a cracked tooth or trauma.
 The ‘standard of care’ for irreversible pulpitis – immediate removal of the pulp from the affected tooth – is now widely accepted and yet in certain parts of the world antibiotics continue to be prescribed.

 What was the research?

 A systematic review of the evidence to find out whether oral antibiotics are effective and safe for treating pain in irreversible pulpitis (inflammation of the nerve inside the tooth/nerve damage).

 Who conducted the research?

 The research was conducted by a team led by Anirudha Agnihotry from the Family Healthcare Network, Porterville, USA, on behalf of Cochrane Oral Health.
 Wendy Thompson, Zbys Fedorowicz, Esther J. Van Zuuren and Julie Sprakel were also on the team.

 The evidence on which this review is based was current as of 18 February 2019.
 One study involving 40 people with irreversible pulpitis (nerve damage) was included.
 There were two groups of 20 people, one group was treated with penicillin 500 mg, the other with placebo (no active ingredient) every six hours over a seven-day period.
 In addition, all of the participants received painkillers (ibuprofen and paracetamol (acetaminophen) combined with codeine).

 What did the evidence say?